l0rd/openshift.io/FAQ.md

 ### My tenant update does not work

+"well the update is fine; it updates the Jenkins DC just fine - but for some reason openshift then decides to ignore that, cancel the deployment so the version 0 keeps running despite version N being more recent.
+I found I had to manually go into the openshift console and click the Deploy button by hand." - James
+( need to improve the instructions )

 ### My QuickStart project fails to initialise

 This happens when the the Openshift-v3 or Github expires.